ZahraShahlaie/Facial-emotion-recognition-with-Keras-Applications/README.md

 This script demonstrates transfer learning with pre-trained VGG16, VGG19, ResNet50 and MobileNetV2 models for facial expression recognition.
 It addresses imbalanced data using oversampling and visualizes the training process.
 You can experiment with different hyperparameters and explore other pre-trained models for potentially better performance.

 9. Custom Model (My Model):
-  -This custom CNN architecture defines a model from scratch for facial expression recognition.
+  - This custom CNN architecture defines a model from scratch for facial expression recognition.
   -The architecture employs convolutional layers for feature extraction, pooling layers for dimensionality reduction, dropout layers for regularization, and dense layers for classification.
   - Hyperparameters like the number of filters, learning rate, and epochs can be tuned to improve performance.
   - The code following the training section extracts training and validation accuracy/loss curves from the training history and visualizes them using Matplotlib.